DYSON UK - 2022

 Persona 3: Fitness Enthusiast

-20M people in cities run actively in China.
-These users care about staying in shape, and are happy to use technology to achieve their goal.
-Outdoor AQ awareness is high.
+20M people in cities run regularly in China.
+These users are focused on staying fit and use technology to support their goals, with strong awareness of outdoor air quality.

 Persona 5: Fashionista